dcunited001/dcunited001.github.io/_drafts/oneirontology-semiotic-binding-points-in-the-human-condition.md

     - if so, it's interesting how these techniques are kind of like *the opposite* of gradually shedding conceptual designation in that they condition you to create artificial constructs
+    - and if someone did this intentionlly and surreptitiously, this seems a bit ... mean. and like not just mean. it seems like something you might see in a silence of the lambs movie. like something the serial killer character could and would do to people.
+      - and it requires so much forethought, plenty of regular contact with the subject/target, and *constant* focus on the malicious intent of bringing harm to that person.